 We provide education and awareness through workshops and seminars at businesses and local charities to help the public understand the importance of service dogs.

 For over 6 years, we have been serving the Ottawa Valley with puppy and obedience classes.

-So currently we are only taking 6 applicants every 3 months.
+So currently we are only taking 3 intakes a year (Jan, April & September)